When I was 13 years old, my family lost not one, but two family dogs within a month of each other. Needless to say, it was completely devastating.

 What To Do If You Need Time To Grieve

 Taking time off to grieve is important.
-If you are in a position where an older pet may pass away soon, talk to your supervisor and explain the situation.
+If you’re in a position where an older pet may pass away soon, talk to your supervisor and explain the situation.
 Hopefully, this person will be compassionate and understanding and allow you time off when the need comes.

 While not all companies have understanding pet-bereavement policies, hopefully the few companies now offering time off will prove to be a groundbreaking step in the right direction.

 Do you think employees should have time off to mourn pets?
+Have you ever taken off from work to grieve for a dog you loved?
 Let us know in the comments below.